 Although you may not be aware of it, hay is another term that you can use to describe the weather in Spanish.
 Since its core function is to talk about the existence of something, we use this word to talk about the weather phenomena that appears on a certain day.
 As usual, this word is translated as ‘there is’ or ‘there are’.

 Hay + (adj / indefinite article) + [noun]

 There is a lightning storm on the coast.

 Tomorrow it will be cloudy and there will be a lot of wind.

 Using ‘estar’ to describe current weather conditions

-In Spanish, we use the verb ‘estar’ to describe or explain what the current weather conditions are at the moment of speaking.
+In this context, we also use the verb estar to describe or explain what the current weather conditions are at the moment of speaking.
 Okay, let me rephrase it like a human being.
 So if I was to tell you how the weather is today or how it has been this past month, I’ll use ‘estar’.